KrashKartMedia/wordcamp-talks/README.md

 8. Activate WordCamp Talks Plugin

 ##Shortcodes
-[wordcamp=talks] //put this on a page to display all WordCamp Talks
+[wordcamp-talks] //put this on a page to display all WordCamp Talks
 <br>
 [wc-presentation-url] //links to the presentation url<br>
 [wc-talk-video] //links to the presentation video<br>